tacwebservices/Ember-Flexibility-Study/README.md

 This repository contains the code and analysis for the **Ember Flexibility Study**, conducted in collaboration with [Ember](https://ember-climate.org/) and [Open Energy Transition (OET)](https://openenergytransition.org/).
 The study investigates clean flexibility options for Europe's energy system, building on the PyPSA-Eur framework.
 All results are computed from raw data and code to ensure full reproducibility.

+This repository is a soft-fork of [OET-PyPSA-Eur](https://github.com/open-energy-transition/pypsa-eur) and contains the entire project **Clean Flexibility for Europe's Energy System** supported by [Open Energy Transition (OET)](https://openenergytransition.org/)<sup>*</sup>, including code and report.
+The philosophy behind this repository is that no intermediary results are included, but all results are computed from raw data and code.

+This repository is maintained using [OET's soft-fork strategy](https://open-energy-transition.github.io/handbook/docs/Engineering/SoftForkStrategy).
+OET's primary aim is to contribute as much as possible to the open source (OS) upstream repositories.
+For long-term changes that cannot be directly merged upstream, the strategy organizes and maintains OET forks, ensuring they remain up-to-date and compatible with upstream, while also supporting future contributions back to the OS repositories.

 ---

 # Repository structure